Black Friday Code: DIGEST35

 Body Fat and Stress

 Root causes that occur because of the physiology of your body, lifestyle choices, or external stressors will require a somewhat more nuanced approach.
-For example, excess body fat secretes estrogen, so reducing body fat can help reduce overall estrogen levels [1].
-Obviously, if losing body fat were simple and easy, everyone would have exactly the medically recommended amount of body fat.
+For example, excess body fat secretes estrogen, so reducing body fat can help reduce overall estrogen levels 1.
+Obviously, if losing body fat were simple and easy, everyone would have exactly the correct and healthy amount of body fat.
+However, taking small steps to gain muscle and lose fat may help balance your estrogen levels.

-Furthermore, it’s possible that the excess of estrogen can make it harder to lose weight.
-It’s also possible that excess cortisol (the stress hormone) could be impeding fat loss and making it more difficult for the body to make adequate progesterone, creating further imbalance [1].
-Much like losing weight, mitigating stress can feel challenging as well.
+However, it’s possible that the excess estrogen can make it harder to lose weight.
+It’s also possible that excess cortisol (the stress hormone) could be impeding fat loss and making it more difficult for the body to make adequate progesterone, creating further imbalance 1.
+Stress can dramatically impact sex hormones.
+Much like weight loss, mitigating stress can feel challenging as well.
 Finding the right stress management tactics that work for you and your lifestyle is a critical piece of the puzzle.

 Alcohol and Poor Liver Function

-Drinking too much alcohol can raise estrogen levels and damage your liver, which functions in part to break down and eliminate estrogen [1].
-Importantly, your liver also plays an important part in sugar metabolism (fructose), and a damaged liver can increase the likelihood of insulin resistance from metabolic syndrome.
+Drinking too much alcohol can raise estrogen levels and damage your liver, which functions in part to break down and eliminate estrogen 1.
+Your liver also plays an important part in sugar metabolism (fructose), and a damaged liver can increase the likelihood of insulin resistance from metabolic syndrome.

 Metabolic Syndrome and PCOS

-Metabolic syndrome is a collection of symptoms that overlaps with PCOS.
-When the body’s sensitivity to insulin goes down, activity of the enzyme aromatase (the primary enzyme involved in estrogen biosynthesis) goes up, and converts more testosterone to estrogen [6].
-Insulin resistance also reduces sex hormone binding globulin (SHBG), which allows more free estrogen to circulate in the body [6].
+Metabolic syndrome is a collection of symptoms that overlap with PCOS.
+When the body’s sensitivity to insulin goes down, the activity of the enzyme aromatase (the primary enzyme involved in estrogen biosynthesis) goes up, and converts more testosterone to estrogen 6.
+Insulin resistance also reduces sex hormone binding globulin (SHBG), which allows more free estrogen to circulate in the body 6.

 Gut Imbalance